 Shasta Scout’s news will always be free with no paywalls.
 We are funded through a combination of voluntary audience contributions, grants, and business sponsorships.

-We are fiscally sponsored by the Institute for Nonprofit News and operate for the public good under our umbrella organization, the North State Community Journalism Project, a registered 501(c)3 in California.
+We are fiscally sponsored by the Institute for Nonprofit News and operate for the public good under our umbrella organization, the North State Community Journalism Project, which is pending verification as a 501(c)3 organization in California.

 We follow the Society of Professional Journalists Code of Ethics.

 Equity and Inclusion

 Shasta Scout aims to reflect the diversity of the communities it serves in its staff and contributors, its editorial choices and priorities.
 Additionally Scout seeks to be part of repairing historical and societal inequities by prioritizing the stories and perspectives of under-represented people in ways that center their voices and enrich their communities.

 In accordance with the editorial independence policies endorsed by the Institute of Nonprofit News, we do not allow sources of revenue such as gifts, grants or sponsorships to influence our news coverage.